Tanzania: educational diagnostics

 Training of academic staff

-During this project, Kentalis will train and coach 15 lecturers and teaching assistants of AMUCTA’s academic staff.
-Training will focus on the area of communication and language, cognition and social-emotional development, and the use of assessment tools.
-Through the project program, staff members will develop a skill set to perform and administer diagnostic tests in schools.
-They will also be able to coach teachers on the social-emotional development of deaf students.
+As part of this project, Kentalis will provide training and coaching to 15 lecturers and teaching assistants from AMUCTA's academic staff.
+The training will concentrate on communication and language, cognitive and social-emotional development, as well as the usage of assessment tools.
+The project program will enable the staff members to acquire the necessary skills to conduct diagnostic tests in schools and offer guidance to teachers on the social-emotional development of deaf students.

 Project facts: